Who Decides the Visitation Arrangement?

 - Parameters for modification of the plan

-- A court order which enforces the schedule
+- A court order that enforces the schedule

 - Other provisions for preserving the child’s interests, including limiting contact between the parents (if necessary)